tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 # This is a fix for an RHPC patch Monday (July 1, 2019) which destroyed all pipeline environmental hardlink for ChIP-seq analysis pipeline based on snakemake

-This fix contains the same snakemake-based Peak calling pipeline as previously but with  some changes to download and run the enviroment in conda v4.7.5.
+This fix contains the same snakemake-based Peak calling pipeline as previously but with  some minor changes to download and run the enviroment in conda v4.7.5.
+Versions of major softwares such as MACS2, MACS, DFilter, samtools, bedtools, etc. remain the same.
+##
 Taken from Yongsoo Kim, (ttps://github.com/anoyaro84): This is an snakemake-based Peak calling pipeline used in Zwart lab at the Netherlands Cancer Institute.
 The pipeline obtains ChIP-seq data from diverse sources (remote/local path or GEO) and process them accordingly to produce peak lists in bed format and coverage profiles in tdf format.